LDY681/Mango/README.md

 Testing Frameworks: Chai + Mocha

 Node.js  npm  Express are required to run this project check this page to install: https://developer.mozilla.org/zh-CN/docs/Learn/Server-side/Express_Nodejs/development_environment

+change your path under /project and then run DEBUG=project* npm start

+you should be able to see the website on localhost:3000